-SWK105 Introduction to Social Work
+SWK105 Introduction to Social Work 3

-Introduction to Social Work offers an introduction to the profession of social work, including its history, values, theories, and skills.
+Prerequisite: Reading proficiency Introduction to Social Work offers an introduction to the profession of social work, including its history, values, theories, and skills.
 Themes of social justice and social welfare are addressed, as the course defines and illustrates generalist social work practice and explores the variety of practice settings in this career.
 (F,S)